Blacksuan19/website/_pages/da.md

         <li>Mainly focused on a balanced profile, getting the most performance without
         using the most amount of energy</li>
         <li>Easy installation with any kernel with support for both stock and custom roms</li>
-        <li>Enegery Aware Scheduling, use the most efficient CPU for the required task</li>
+        <li>Energy Aware Scheduling, use the most efficient CPU for the required task</li>
         <li>Less Fsync overhead by only syncing when the screen is off</li>
         <li>Various Memory, IO, and power realted optimizations to provide the best
         experience</li>